Authored by the expert who managed and guided the team behind the Italy Property Pack

 Yes, the analysis of Turin's property market is included in our pack

-In this article, we break down current housing prices in Turin, recent trends, and forecasts for 2026 and beyond.
+In this article, we look at the current housing prices in Turin, how they have moved over the past year, and where they are likely to go in 2026 and beyond.

-We constantly update this blog post to keep the numbers fresh and relevant.
+We update this blog post regularly so the data you read here stays as fresh and useful as possible.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Turin.